 Purpose

-This memo sets forth a proposal for revamping the current utility Peer Review Group (PRG) into a Program Administrator (PA) Energy Efficiency Procurement Review Group (EE-PRG).
+This memo sets forth a proposal for combining the current utility Energy Efficiency Peer Review Group (PRG) into the Power Procurement PRG Group as a single PRG to serve as a feedback forum for review and comment on procurement related activities. .

 This group would use an independent evaluator to review and provide an opinion on whether the PA’s competitive bidding process was conducted properly and whether proposed procurement is in line with the approved Business Plan.
 This process would be separate from the CAEECC process to avoid conflict of interest concerns but could report progress to the CAEECC as needed.
 It will also be set up to align with other procurement review groups as appropriate and may need to be changed pending the competitive solicitation decision in R.14-10-003.

 Why

-The current structure of the PRG was developed to ensure a fair and transparent bidding process but does not lend itself to an effective and meaningful oversight forum.
+The current structure of the EE-PRG was developed to ensure a fair and transparent bidding process but does not lend itself to an effective and meaningful oversight forum.
 Given the recent decision requiring the expansion of the third party portion of the portfolio from 20% to a minimum of 60% by the end of 2020, there has been strong interest in developing a more robust stakeholder participation process to aid in this transition as well as to provide “good governance” and transparency for the ongoing third party bidding process.
 In addition, it is anticipated that by adding an independent evaluator and establishing a set schedule for review, the process will be more efficient than it currently is with increased stakeholder buy-in avoiding unnecessary delays.

 Who